octo-technology-downunder/octo-technology-downunder.github.io/_training/big-data/hadoop/spark-dev-cloudera.md

 ### DESCRIPTION
 Apache Spark has established itself in recent years as THE reference Big Data framework, and as a central tool of the Hadoop ecosystem.
 This intensive training takes the participant from the discovery of Spark to the use of its advanced features.
-The pedagogical approach balances theoretical contributions on the fundamental Spark structures (RDD, DataFrame, DataSets) and numerous practical work.
+The pedagogical approach balances theoretical contributions on the fundamental Spark structures (RDD, DataFrame, DataSets) and numerous practical works.
 Participants manipulate the interactive console to prototype.
 They then encode, deploy and monitor applications on a cluster.
 The program integrates the major evolutions of the new Spark 2 version, and the complex use of streaming applications.

 During the training, a panorama of the Hadoop ecosystem is drawn up, emphasizing the essential concepts of distributed environments: storage on HDFS, computing with Map-Reduce and resource management via YARN.